Skip to content

 • Conclusion: It refers to the handling of clues that reflect problems that are untrue or have no possibility of verification, including those that have disciplinary facts but are minor and do not need to be held accountable.

-5.5 Notification: The disciplinary office shall notify the whistleblower of the results of the handling of the real-name report within 15 working days from the date of completion.
+5.5 Notification: The Discipline Inspection Commission Office shall notify the whistleblower of the results of the handling of the real-name report within 15 working days from the date of completion.

-If the whistleblower is still dissatisfied with the results of our disciplinary office, he or she can appeal to the higher-level disciplinary department, and we will follow the results of the review and investigation of the higher-level disciplinary department.
+If the whistleblower is still dissatisfied with the results of our Discipline Inspection Commission Office, he or she can appeal to the higher-level discipline inspection department, and we will follow the results of the review and investigation of the higher-level discipline inspection department.

 6. Countermeasures for environmental pollution